 However, we shouldn't encounter any merge conflicts quite yet.
-For now, simply make sure you're familiar with the general concepts of branching and merging, and able to create branches for use with GitHub Pages.
+For now, simply make sure you're familiar with the general concepts of branching and merging.
 We'll explore merge conflicts, what they look like, and how to resolve them later on.

 As you can see, merging and branching in Git is a powerful, complex feature.
 However, don't feel overwhelmed if you don't yet have a handle on everything we've covered in these past two lessons.
 Feel free to refer back to this content whenever necessary.
 Soon enough, branching and merging will become second nature!